Open menu

 As we mentioned before, the only reason for low input latency is heavy tasks on the main thread.
 Here is the thing: when a browser is busy doing something else, it can’t respond to a user’s input until the task is completed.
 This “busyness” can be caused by:

-Anything that creates unnecessary times between a user’s input and a page’s response contributes to a poor FID.
+Anything that creates unnecessary time between a user's input and a page's response contributes to a poor FID.

 First Input Delay is a metric that can be measured in the field only, as it requires real users who interact with a page.
-The best and the easiest way to measure your FID is using Search Console’s report or the Chrome UX report.
+The best and easiest way to measure your FID is by using Search Console's report or the Chrome user experience report.
 All of them provide details about the Core Web Vitals metrics based on the field data.

-It is important to note that FID is closely related to TBT (Total Blocking Time).
+It is important to note that FID is closely related to TBT ( ).
 Even though these are different benchmarks and measure different things, positive changes in TBT usually lead to improvements in FID.
 That said, you may use TBT to emulate FID in the lab.

 So, let’s dwell on specific optimization techniques that will surely make your First Input Delay better.